Thartvigsen/EARLIEST/README.md

 average halting time.

 ## General Example
-As an example of generally how one might integrate the EARLIEST model with existing pytorch code, consider the following example:
+Integrating the EARLIEST model with existing PyTorch code is easy:
 ```python
 from model import EARLIEST